Views

 This view automatically updates while you are editing your code and offers a convenient way to visually inspect and navigate your code, even when it’s unfinished or broken.

-You can open the Block Diagram View by right-clicking in the editor and selecting Show In > Block Diagram.
+You can open the Block Diagram by clicking the Sigasi logo Sigasi logo in the editor toolbar (top right) and selecting Open Block Diagram.
 Alternatively, you can open the view using the command palette Ctrl+Shift+P and typing Sigasi: Open Block Diagram.

 You can double-click blocks, ports, or wires to navigate to the corresponding HDL code.
-If you want to go into a block, you have to select it, right-click, and click Open Entity Declaration, Open Architecture, or Open Module.
+If you want to go into a block, you right-click it, and select Open Entity Declaration, Open Architecture, or Open Module.

-You can export the Block Diagram View to an image with the save button on the toolbar.
-Both SVG and PNG are supported.
-Choose a *.svg filename for SVG export or a *.png filename for PNG export.
+You can export the Block Diagram to an SVG with the save button on the toolbar.

 Sigasi Visual HDL Professional Edition or Sigasi Visual HDL Enterprise Edition

-You can open the State Machine View by right-clicking in the editor and selecting Show In > State Machines.
+You can open the State Machines Diagram by clicking the Sigasi logo Sigasi logo in the editor toolbar (top right) and selecting Open State Machines Diagram.
 Alternatively, you can open the view using the command palette Ctrl+Shift+P and typing Sigasi: Open State Machines Diagram.

 If you have documented your state transitions (i.e., the assignments), the comments will be added as text to the transitions in the view.